 Honorary Artist Member since 2000

-Being of Pawnee and Cherokee descent, the Native American will always be Stevens favorite subject.
+Of Pawnee and Cherokee descent, the Native American has always been Stevens favorite subject matter.
 However, to fully depict the legacy of America’s western heritage, he finds it necessary to also focus his creative energies on cowboys, cattle & ranch life; early mountain men & explorers; U.S. Cavalry & pioneers; wildlife & landscapes all done with a historical emphasis.
 Stevens participation in living history reenactments provides him with a firsthand visual reservoir of ideas, authenticity, and cultural truths.
 I firmly believe that having an experiential knowledge of Plains Indian culture, western frontier life and America’s beautiful landscapes has enabled me to create oil on canvas images that reflect the legacy of the American West.

-In Southwest Art magazine April 2000, Steven was featured as The Storyteller filling his canvases with spellbinding tales of the Old West and captivating his audience with storylines that give accurate descriptions of the historical facts in his paintings.
-These narratives have become a hallmark Native American Reenactment of his work and a much-appreciated insight for his collectors.
-The March/April 2002 issue of Art of the West magazine entitled a feature article on Steven as Visual Memories, detailing his hands-on experience in period reenactments.
-The article provides a rare glimpse into Stevens efforts at making authentic Plains Indian reproductions, many of which are incorporated in his paintings.
-In November of 2002, Steven was selected to be an Oil Painters of America Master signature member.
+A Southwest Art magazine article in April 2000, featured Steven as The Story Teller, filling his canvases with spell binding tales of the Old West and captivating his audience with story lines that give accurate descriptions of the historical facts in his paintings.
+These narratives have become a hallmark of his work and a much-appreciated insight for his collectors.
+The March/April 2002 issue of Art of the West magazine entitled a feature article on Steven as Visual Memories, detailed his hands-on experience in period reenactments.
+The article provided a rare glimpse into Stevens past efforts at making authentic Plains Indian costume reproductions, many of which are incorporated in his paintings.
+In November of 2002, Steven was acknowledged as an Oil Painters of America Master signature member.
 He stated, to be recognized as a master is the culmination of a lot of hard work, personal sacrifice and dedication.
 Art Chowder magazine in July/August 2016 featured Steven for an exclusive interview detailing his thoughts regarding the Western Art Market and how he renders his subject matter.
 More recently the 2020 July/August issue of Art of the West again featured Steven with an article entitled Portraits of the Past with further insight into how he has worked to overcome a 2004 stroke and how the tragic loss of his mother in 2018 has sharpened his efforts to become a better artist.

-In 2003 he was commissioned to produce a painting for the National Park Service at the Washita Historic Site in Cheyenne, Oklahoma.
+In 2003 he was commissioned to produce a painting for the National Park Service at the Washita National Historic Site in Cheyenne, Oklahoma.
 The 1868 Battle of the Washita depicts the dawn attack on Black Kettles Southern Cheyenne encampment by Lt.
 Colonel George Custers 7th.
 Cavalry.
-The painting has been lauded as a superior work of art by the Department of the Interior officials.
-In May 2010 Steven received the Phippen Foundation Award for his painting Home on the Range at the Phippen Western Art Show held in Prescott, Arizona.
-The award is given to the work that best represents the ideals of the western way of life.
-In 2012, Steven has garnered several awards.
-He is most proud that his oil painting entitled ‘Out of the Gate’ was selected as the image for the 2013 Cheyenne Frontier Days Rodeo Poster.
+The painting has been lauded as a “superior work of art” by Department of the Interior officials.
+He followed that up by completing another commission for the NPS in 2017 to render 2 paintings for the Fort Union National Monument in New Mexico.